 Major local events include a celebration for Carnival in February, Cruces de Mayo (construction of large crosses made of flowers) in May and the Holy Week or Semana Santa a week before the Easter.
 Semana Santa in Córdoba and pretty much all the region of Andalusia is an outstanding experience and something worth visiting.
 Daily processions make pretty impressive atmosphere, attracting thousands of tourists and locals on the streets of Córdoba.

-Few facts about Córdoba
+A few facts about Córdoba

 Córdoba is a city in the Andalusia region in southern Spain.
 During its turbulent history the city was under the Roman rule, then colonized by the Muslims in the 8th century which led being the major Islamic center and the capital of the Caliphate of Córdoba in the Middle Ages.
 At that time it was one of the biggest, if not the biggest city in the World.
 During the Reconquista in the 13th century, it was recaptured by Christian forces.